arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 To install this, open the library manager and install the latest version by searching for **"Arduino_GigaDisplayTouch"**.

-## Creating an App Wizard project
+## Creating an App Wizard Project

 First go to  **File -> New Project** to start your new project.
 Here we need to configure certain settings so it will work on the GIGA Display Shield.
-Set the  display size x to **480** and display size y to **800**.
+- set the display size **x** to `480`
+- set the display size **y** to `800`

 Then we need to disable the **Enable simulation** and **Generate loop in MainTask()** options.
 It should look like the image below.

 ![Create project settings](assets/start-project.png)

 ## Setting Up The Project

 First add a **screen** element to your project, this will be the base that contains all the other elements of the project.
-To add a background color add the **Box** object and set the color on the right side properties menu.
+To add a background color, add the **Box** object and set the color on the right side properties menu.

 ![Screen and Box highlighted](assets/appwizard-screen-box.png)